Kojirion/blackWolf/README.txt

 Black Wolf is a modern cross-platform chess gui, able to load engines using the UCI protocol.
+Currently hardcoded to use Stockfish - http://stockfishchess.org/

+Source code may be found at https://github.com/Kojirion/blackWolf

 Libraries used:
 SFGUI - http://sfgui.sfml-dev.de/